Haozhou98/rcf-llm-framework-demo/README.md

 - **`7_LT_60_SL.jsonl`**
   Processed input dataset containing SMART signals that have been cleaned and transformed into reliability-centered features.
-  > For more details on the feature extraction process, you can also check:
+  > For more details on the signal processing process, you can also check:
   > Wei Li, et al. *"Explainable time series features for hard disk drive failure prediction."*
   > *Engineering Applications of Artificial Intelligence*, 152 (2025): 110674.
   > [https://doi.org/10.1016/j.engappai.2025.110674](https://doi.org/10.1016/j.engappai.2025.110674)